kedro-org/kedro-plugins/kedro-datasets/CONTRIBUTING.md

 #### Regular datasets
 Regular datasets are maintained by the [Kedro Technical Steering Committee (TSC)](https://docs.kedro.org/en/stable/contribution/technical_steering_committee.html) and adhere to specific standards.
 These datasets adhere to the following requirements:

-1. Datasets that the Kedro TSC is willing to maintain.
+1. Must be something that the Kedro TSC is willing to maintain.
 2. Must be fully documented.
 3. Must have working doctests (unless complex cloud/DB setup required, which can be discussed in the review).
 4. Must run as part of the regular CI/CD jobs.